rachwo/Flow-pipeline/README.md

 To begin, your directory hierarchy should look similar to this.
 Viable cells for each sample acquired by flow should be exported in **scale value** from FlowJo (flow_sample_X.csv) and should be contained in a folder with all other samples collected on that day.

-**NOTE:** if normalization is not needed, then the `Beads.csv` files acquired at each timepoint are not required).
+**NOTE:** if normalization is not needed, then the `Beads.csv` files acquired at each timepoint are not required.
 However, if you choose to normalize your data, the bead data must be saved as `Beads.csv`, and there must be one `Beads.csv` file per acquisition folder.

 ```
 Parent